drduh/macOS-Security-and-Privacy-Guide/README.md

 [Safari](https://www.apple.com/safari/) is the default browser on macOS.
 It is also the most optimized browser for reducing battery use.
 Safari, like Chrome, has both Open Source and proprietary components.
 Safari is based on the open source Web Engine [WebKit](https://en.wikipedia.org/wiki/WebKit), which is ubiquitous among the macOS ecosystem.
 WebKit is used by Apple apps such as Mail, iTunes, iBooks, and the App Store.
 Chrome's [Blink](https://www.chromium.org/blink) engine is a fork of WebKit and both engines share a number of similarities.

 Safari supports certain unique features that benefit user security and privacy.
 [Content blockers](https://webkit.org/blog/3476/content-blockers-first-look/) enables the creation of content blocking rules without using Javascript.
 This rule based approach greatly improves memory use, security, and privacy.
-Safari 11 introduced [Intelligent Tracking Prevention](https://webkit.org/blog/7675/intelligent-tracking-prevention/), whihc removes tracking data stored in Safari after a period of non-interaction by the user from the tracker's website.
+Safari 11 introduced [Intelligent Tracking Prevention](https://webkit.org/blog/7675/intelligent-tracking-prevention/), which removes tracking data stored in Safari after a period of non-interaction by the user from the tracker's website.

-Similar to Chrome and Firefox, Safari offers an invite-only [bounty program](https://developer.apple.com/bug-reporting/) for bug reporting to a select number of security researchers.
+Safari offers an invite-only [bounty program](https://developer.apple.com/bug-reporting/) for bug reporting to a select number of security researchers.
 The bounty program was announced during Apple's [presentation](https://www.blackhat.com/docs/us-16/materials/us-16-Krstic.pdf) at [BlackHat](https://www.blackhat.com/us-16/briefings.html#behind-the-scenes-of-ios-security) 2016.

 Web Extensions in Safari have an additional option to use native code in the Safari's sandbox environment, in addition to Web Extension APIs.
 Web Extensions in Safari are also distributed through Apple's App store.
 App store submission comes with the added benefit of Web Extension code being audited by Apple.
 On the other hand App store submission comes at a steep cost.
 Yearly [developer subscription](https://developer.apple.com/support/compare-memberships/) fee costs 100 USD (in contrast to Chrome's 5 USD fee and Firefox's free submission).
 The high cost is prohibitive for the majority of Open Source developers.
 As a result, Safari has very few extensions to choose from.
 However, you should keep the high cost in mind when installing extensions.
 It is expected that most Web Extensions will have some way of monetizing usage in order to cover developer costs.
 Be wary of Web Extensions whose source code is not open.